Verulamium Park

 A main feature of the park is the ornamental lake.
 Construction started on this project during 1929, giving much needed work to the unemployed of St Albans during the depression.
 The lake is fed by the River Ver.
 The lake is home to a wealth of waterbirds, including mallards, swans, Canada geese, herons, great crested grebes, coots, pochards and tufted ducks.

-In the southeastern part of the park, the Westminster Lodge Leisure Centre and Abbey View 9-hole golf course provide a number of sports facilities, including a pool, gym, tennis, fitness classes, running track and football pitch.
-The park also hosts St Albans parkrun, a free weekly timed 5k event every Saturday morning at 9am.
+In the southeastern part of the park, the Westminster Lodge Leisure Centre provides a number of sports facilities, including a pool, gym, tennis courts, fitness classes and running track.
+The running track and other areas of the park are used by local running and athletics clubs.
+Several football pitches and a cricket pitch are maintained and used by local amateur leagues.
+The park also hosts St Albans parkrun, a free weekly timed 5k event every Saturday morning at 9 am.

+In recent years the park has hosted several commercial events including music, food and comedy festivals.
+It is also the location of an annual fireworks display each November.
+In 2022 it was used as a filming location for the 2023 film Wonka.

 The northeastern edge of the park abuts St Albans Cathedral and St Albans School, the northwestern edge abuts St Michael's Church, and the southeastern edge abuts St Columba's College.
 St Albans Abbey railway station is situated just to the east of the park.

-The park also hosts a small children's funfair which has been coming there for 46 years.
-That comes around Easter with the Sun and the summer holidays.
-It is situated near the hypocaust.
+The excavated Roman theatre is just to the west of the park.

+Paid parking is available at the northwestern edge of the park, adjacent to St Michael's Church and Verulamium Museum, and on the southeastern side adjacent to Westminster Lodge Leisure Centre.